Seasonal allergies? Get expert advice.

 People who have nasal allergies usually have 4 main symptoms: sneezing, itchy nose, runny nose, and stuffy nose.

 Stuffy nose seems to affect people most, as it makes breathing through your nose difficult.
-This can affect your sleep, causing you to feel tired all the time.

 If you take a pill when your doctor recommends a nasal spray, you may not be getting the treatment that is right for you.
 Think of it this way: If you had a heart problem, would you intentionally skip a dose of your medicine?
 Of course not.
 In the case of your allergies, it’s just as important to take what’s been recommended or prescribed.

 There’s a lot of information about allergies—as well as a lot of options for treatment.
 But it’s important to remember that your doctor is the best source of information and can help decide which treatment is right for you.

 Yes!
 Doctors can prescribe allergy medicines that you don’t have access to without a prescription.
 Plus, your doctor is the best source to provide the right treatment plan for your specific allergies.
 If your OTC medicine isn’t working for you, your doctor may help point you to a better option.
 Why not see your doctor sooner, rather than later, before your seasonal allergies have a chance to make you miserable?

 That really depends on the medicine.
 If you take a nasal antihistamine spray, you can feel better in as little as 30 minutes.
 If you’re taking a corticosteroid, it may take a few days to weeks before you feel the benefits of treatment.

 If you’re taking a combined antihistamine and corticosteroid, you get the benefit of relief that's fast (30 minutes), coupled with the continuous control that is provided by the corticosteroid.